Using Markdown in Airtable

 FAQs

-Is there any other text formatting available?
+Is there any other text formatting available for Airtable?

-Is Airtable's Markdown compliant with other forms of markdown?
+Is Airtable's Markdown compliant with other forms of Markdown?

-Can I use HTML?
+Can I use HTML in Airtable's Markdown?

 Was this article helpful?